KirilNN/vmware/README.md

 ## How to use it?

-4. Visit [http://localhost:8080/documentation](http://localhost:8080/documentation) to view swagger docs.
+1. Visit [http://localhost:8080/documentation](http://localhost:8080/documentation) to view swagger docs.
-5. Visit [http://localhost:8080/api/](http://localhost:8080/api/) to test the REST API.
-6. Visit [http://localhost:8080/status](http://localhost:8080/status) to view the status monitor.
+2. Visit [http://localhost:8080/status](http://localhost:8080/status) to view the status monitor.

 ## TODO